shred/geordi/src/site/markdown/usage/installation.md

 To build Geordi yourself, check out the project [at GitHub](https://github.com/shred/geordi) and build it with maven (`mvn clean install`).
 You will then find the `geordi.jar` file in the `target` folder of your checkout.

+For RedHat based systems, there is also a rpm file [at GitHub](https://github.com/shred/geordi/releases).
+After installation, just edit the `/etc/geordi.conf` file and start Geordi via systemd as described below.

 ## Database

 Create a new Postgresql database for Geordi, then create the tables and sequences: